 • Heat a nonstick or cast-iron pan or griddle over medium heat.
 Add a sliver of butter, let melt, and swirl to cover pan.

-• Add a small amount of batter, about 2-4 tablespoons at a time, and spread the batter thin, about ¼ inch thick to ensure they cook through nicely.
+• Add a small amount of batter, about 2-4 tablespoons at a time, and spread the batter thin, about ¼ inch thick to ensure the pancakes cook through nicely.
 Cook for 3-4 minutes per side or until set and lightly brown.
 The pancakes should be mostly set around the edges and you should see little bubbles around the edges before you turn them over.

 • Add more butter and repeat to cook the rest of the pancakes.